One Sample T-test in R

 Two-Way ANOVA using R

 A two-way ANOVA test is a statistical test used to determine the effect of two nominal predictor variables on a continuous outcome variable.
 A two-way ANOVA tests the effect of two independent variables on a dependent variable.
-This blog post contains the following steps of two-way ANOVA in r: Introduction Repeated measures Randomized blocks Import data … Read more
+This blog post contains the following steps of two-way ANOVA in r: Introduction to two-way ANOVA We can use … Read more

 Cluster analysis using R